pierotofy/social-media-warning-labels/README.md

  * Chrome: clone this repository, go to `chrome://extensions/` and click **Load Unpacked**, then select the `chrome` folder.

+## Add more sites

+By default a handful of sites will display the warning labels.
+You can add more by right-clicking the extension and selecting **Options**.

+Also consider opening a pull request to add more default sites.

 ## TODO

  - [ ] Add more sources and labels to `content.js`